-My wife has gone Craigslist crazy lately and is finding all these great deals on furniture for our new home – which is great, except picking up the furniture can get complicated.
+My wife has gone Craigslist crazy lately and is finding all these great deals on furniture for our new home, which is great, but picking up the furniture can get complicated.

 The other day, she told me she wanted to get this armoire from a moving sale, and I resisted.
 Well, anyway, I lost that battle, and the next thing I knew, I was setting Google Maps to find a gated home in the boonies of Maryland.

 This was the beginning of what will go down as one of the roughest Craigslist purchases in history.

 For starters, I drove an hour and 15 minutes to get to the address, but then I arrived at a tiny brick home off a rural road and began to wonder if I had reached the address of the Craigslist killer.
 I called my wife, and she was like, “Um — what town are you in?”